michaelbuckner/NOW-Dynamic-Data-Generator/README.md

 // Alternatively, you can provide a short description if desired var changeRequestWithDescSysId = dataGen.createCase('change_request', 'Upgrade server firmware');
 gs.info('Created Change Request with custom description, sys_id: ' + changeRequestWithDescSysId);

+// Create a "bad" change request with problematic plan data that would likely be flagged by an LLM var badChangeRequestSysId = dataGen.createCase('change_request', 'Server maintenance', { generateBadData: true });
+gs.info('Created problematic Change Request with sys_id: ' + badChangeRequestSysId);

+// You can also pass options as the third parameter var anotherBadChangeRequestSysId = dataGen.createCase('change_request', null, { generateBadData: true });
+gs.info('Created another problematic Change Request with sys_id: ' + anotherBadChangeRequestSysId);
 ```

+The `generateBadData` option creates change requests with problematic content in the following fields:
+- justification: Vague and incomplete, lacking specific details and business value
+- implementation_plan: Missing steps, inconsistent timing, and no clear ownership
+- risk_impact_analysis: Downplays risks, ignores service impacts, lacks mitigation strategies
+- backout_plan: Inadequate steps, timing issues, doesn't address service restoration
+- test_plan: Insufficient test cases, no clear success criteria, missing validation steps

+This is useful for testing ServiceNow's ability to detect problematic changes, such as when using an LLM to review change requests.

 ### Basic Usage to create a Knowledge Article (e.g., Background Script)